 You can move the robot along a pre-determined path by specifying the motor speed and duration of each leg of the journey.
-This kind of navigation is called dead reckoning.
-The robot's basic movement commands all work this way (except that the Scribbler uses motor power to approximate speed.)
+This kind of navigation that does not use any external landmarks is called dead reckoning.
+(This is a sailor's term from the 17th century.)
 One drawback of dead reckoning is that any error in the measurement of speed or direction accumulates over time, causing the robot's position to become less and less accurate.
+Another complication here is that the Scribbler lacks a speedometer, and your program will use motor power to approximate actual speed.